 The warranty period begins on the date the outdoor equipment engine is delivered to an ultimate purchaser or first placed into service.
-The warranty period is two years.
+The warranty period is 500 hours or at least for 30 months, whichever comes first.

 Subject to certain conditions and exclusions as stated below, the warranty on emission-related parts is as follows: